Sunday, May 5, 2019

 "Thundering along on its three-day journey across Europe, the Famous Orient Express came to a stop in the night.
 Snowdrifts blocked the line.
 Everything was quiet.
 Surrounded by the silent Balkan hills, the passengers settled down for the night.
 Hercule Poirot did not sleep well.
 He awoke with a start in the small hours, roused by a loud groan from nearby.
 At the same moment the ping of a bell sounded sharply.
 Someone said: "It was nothing, a mistake..."
 Then Hercule Poirot heard no more and after a while dozed off uneasily.
 But in the morning the man in the next compartment lay dead; stabbed viciously and frenziedly, over and over again---and the murderer was still on the train..."

-In his short lived career, Robert Emil Schulz (1928-1978) was one of the most prolific cover artists in publishing, and one of the absolute best.
-A painter's painter.
-His marvelous illustration for Pocket's 1974 32nd printing is my favorite from among the many covers rendered thus far.
+In his short lived career, Robert Emil Schulz (1928-1978) was one of the most prolific cover artists in publishing, and in some people's opinion, one of the best.
+A painter's painter its been said.
+His marvelous illustration for Pocket's 1974 32nd printing is probably my favorite from among the many covers rendered thus far.
 Even so, when I tried to match his faces with their actual counterparts I found myself struggling to get them all correct.
-Ironically, not long after this edition came out an actual movie tie-in was published in both hardcover and paperback (see immediately below), and it featured a new cover by a different artist that if the movie was seen beforehand allowed for much easier matching up.
+Ironically, not long after this edition came out an actual movie tie-in was published in both hardcover and paperback (see immediately below), and it featured a new cover by a different artist, one that, if the movie was seen beforehand, allowed for much easier matching up.

 "Snowbound in the Balkan hills, the passengers on the Orient Express awaken to the shocking news that one of their number had been viciously murdered in the night.
 With a business more grim than murder afoot, Poirot has not a moment to waste.
 For the Killer is still at large on the train..."

-Pocket's 42nd printing was also a movie tie-in, and published approximately a year after their first movie tie-in edition came out, in 1976.
+Pocket's 42nd printing was also a movie tie-in, and published about a year after their first movie tie-in edition came out, in 1976.
 This time the cover reflected the film's actual lobby poster, changing only the background color from black to red.
-The poster was drawn by Richard Amsel (1947- 1985), a celebrated American graphic designer and illustrator who had a brief but meteoric career producing movie posters, album covers, magazine covers and even a few book covers before succumbing to the 1980's plague, aids.
+The poster was drawn by Richard Amsel (1947- 1985), a celebrated American graphic designer and illustrator who had a brief but meteoric career producing movie posters, album covers, magazine covers and even a few book covers before succumbing to the 1980s plague, AIDS.

-Pocket's 46th printing (circa 1980) did not credit their cover art, but I believe it is the work of Shannon Stirnweis.
-The portrait of Poirot at the top has been attributed to Mara McAfee (1929- 1984), a realist painter who produced dozens of great book covers for Pocket, Ballantine and Fawcett, among others, and also magazine covers for National Lampoon.
+Pocket's 46th printing (circa 1980) did not credit their cover art, but I believe it is the work of Shannon Stirnweis, a prolific illustrator of paperback covers and other book editions.
+The small portrait of Poirot at the top has been attributed to Mara McAfee (1929- 1984), a realist painter who produced dozens of great book covers for Pocket, Ballantine and Fawcett, among others, and also magazine covers for National Lampoon.
 Pocket was so impressed by McAfee's talent that they went ahead and published a 64 page book of her illustrations in 1981.

 Black Dog & Levanthal Publishers of New York issued this hardcover edition in 2006, with a photograph of a train on the cover by Michael S. Yamashita.
 Overal book design and interior was credited to Elizabeth Driesbach.